JoelGamez/takeHomeSubmissionRoboticHoover/README.md

 ## Running Tests

-1. Given this test suite is intended just for APIs, you will most likely want to run the automation headlessly - `npm run cypress:run` to run headless - `npm run cypress:open` to run using Cypress GUI
+1. Given this test suite is intended just for APIs, you will most likely want to run the automation headlessly
+   - `npm run cypress:run` to run headless
+   - `npm run cypress:open` to run utilizing the Cypress GUI

 ## Cucumber Report Generator